eventespresso/event-espresso-core/docs/A--Best-Practices/php-doc-formatting.md

 @return | datatype description | Document the return value of functions or methods (or void).
 @see | element name | References another function/method/class the function/method relies on.
 @since | version x.x.x | Documents release version function/method was added.
 Use 3-digit version number - this is to aid with version searches, and for use when comparing versions in code.
-@todo | information string | Documents planned changes to an element that have not been implemented.
+@todo | information string | Documents planned changes to an element that have not been implemented. `$VID$` for new code
 @type | datatype description  | description for an argument array value
 @var | datatype description | Data type for a class variable and short description.